Cloves, Clove Oil, and Eugenol: Culinary and Medicinal Uses

 Clove Oil for Toothaches

 Oil of cloves, or clove oil, is extracted from the buds, leaves, or stems of the clove tree.
 It's pale yellow in colour and is rich in eugenol.
 The oil is far more potent than clove buds or the ground spice.
 It shouldn't be swallowed or brought into deliberate contact with the gums, tongue, or lips because it may damage the tissue that it touches.
 Many people report that clove oil relieves toothache pain, however.
-The oil is sold as an over-the-counter medicine in pharmacies.
+The oil is sold as an over-the-counter medicine in some pharmacies.

 Clove oil must be placed directly on a painful tooth without touching the rest of the mouth.
 The oil can be applied with a cotton swab.
 If you find that it helps your toothache, remember that it's only a temporary solution.
 You need to visit a dentist very soon to get the cause of the toothache treated.